permitio/permit-cli/README.md

 Options

-- key <string> (Optional) - a Permit API key to authenticate the operation.
+- `--key <string>` (Optional) - a Permit API key to authenticate the operation.
 If not provided, the command will use the AuthProvider to get the API key you logged in with.

-- file <string> (Optional) - a file path where the exported HCL should be saved.
+- `--file <string>` (Optional) - a file path where the exported HCL should be saved.
 If not provided, the output will be printed to the console.

 ### Example